Divy1211/AoE2DE_UGC_Guide/docs/general/attributes/attributes.md

  - ID: 24

- - Used by Sicilians for the 50% bonus damage resistance.
-Set to 0.5 for all Sicilian land military units except siege
+ - Used by Sicilians for the 33% bonus damage resistance.
+Set to 0.33 for all Sicilian land military units except siege

+ - Do not make it greater than 1

 ## 25. Icon ID